RedonAlla/RA.Utilities/documentation/docs/api/RA.Utilities.OpenApi/DocumentTransformers/PolymorphismSchemaFilter.md

 When an API endpoint can return different concrete types that share a common base class, standard OpenAPI generation often fails to capture this relationship.
 For example, a generic `Error` base class might have specific implementations like `NotFoundError` and `ConflictError`.
 Without special handling, the documentation would only show the base `Error` type, and clients would not know about the possible variations.

-The `PolymorphismSchemaFilter` solves this by explicitly defining the polymorphic relationship in the OpenAPI schema.
+The `PolymorphismDocumentTransformer` solves this by explicitly defining the polymorphic relationship in the OpenAPI schema.

 ### 📋 Parameters
-The `PolymorphismSchemaFilter` is configured through its constructor.
+The `PolymorphismDocumentTransformer` is configured through its constructor.

 | Parameter | Type | Required | Description |
 | --------- | ---- | -------- |------------ |